Want to know why you should study to be an Assessor through the Postgraduate Award of Proficiency in Assessment for Access Arrangements (PAPAA)?

 The PAPAA is fully externally moderated and endorsed by the CIEA.

 The University of Hertfordshire have agreed to consider the PAPAA (30 credits at Level 7) through the process of Accredited Prior Experiential Learning (APEL) for applicants onto their MA Education programmes.
 The Open University may also consider your PAPAA qualification as recognition of prior learning towards one of their Masters qualifications.

 Students who already hold a postgraduate qualification in psychometric assessment may be accepted onto the PAPAA with recognition of prior learning, in place of completing PAPAA Unit 1 (Principles of Psychometric Testing).
 Students would only need to complete Unit 2 (JCQ regulations and procedures) to gain the PAPAA qualification.

-Our entire team, including administrators and quality assurance team are qualified and practising Access Arrangement Assessors, with a thorough and up to date knowledge of the JCQ regulations and procedures.
+The majority of our team are qualified and practising Access Arrangement Assessors, with a thorough and up to date knowledge of the JCQ regulations and procedures.

 There is no need to purchase a battery of tests to undertake the course.
 We have permission from each publisher to show the relevant pages from the test on the screen during training, and we have a library of tests for students to borrow, for a fee to cover our costs, when carrying out their Unit 1 assessment.
 We have negotiated discounts from test publishers when assessments are purchased for use in assessments after graduation.